 Refunds are issued when a student has a credit balance on his/her account.
-The credit balance may be the result of financial aid, a cash overpayment, or an adjustment to the student’s account.
+The credit balance may be the result of financial aid, a cash overpayment, an adjustment to the student’s account or a reduction in tuition and fees due to a withdrawal from the university.
 All credit card overpayments will be refunded to the credit card.
 They will not be refunded to the student or used as prepayment for emergency loans.
 Credit balances resulting from check or WebCheck payments will not be refunded until 10 days have passed since the payment was made.

 Refunds are issued by two methods: direct deposit or mailing a check.
 Mailing refund checks may cause delays.
 Addresses must be entered properly and updated when you move.
 Checks may be lost.
 Avoid problems by using direct deposit.